 The MCA performs many maintenance duties throughout the community.
-Other entities also have maintenance obligations including the City and County of Denver, City of Aurora, City of Commerce City, Denver Parks and Recreation, Aurora Parks and Recreation and Denver Public Works as well as individual Property Owners and HOA's.
+Other entities also have maintenance obligations including the City and County of Denver and City of Aurora.
 Please see the following maps, which outline the MCA's specific areas of responsibilities.

 Good Neighbors, Great City